It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 Some of us liked Mike Huckabee.

-You know, I don't know how to solve that.
+And if you thought this candidate field was crowded, you know, I don't know how to solve that.

-I'll I'll say a lot of things that I love about the president.
+Now, I, boy, I'll say a lot of things that I love about the president.

 I'll say a lot of things that I don't love about the president.

-Hi his fault that uh conservatism was somehow stifled, no.
+His fault that conservatism was somehow stifled?

 And that'll never be true of any president.

-If conservatives fail to show up at the polls, if conservatives fail to do what we know is necessary to bring about change that really means something, it please, we're the party of accountability.
+If conservatives fail to show up at the polls, if conservatives fail to do what we know is necessary to bring about change that really means something, please, we're the party of accountability.

 It's never somebody else's fault, some presidency we were less than enamored with.